Chapter 32 - Environmental Impact Statement (EIS)

 FHWA's Technical Advisory T6640.8A notes that the distribution list in the FEIS should include those who submitted comments on the DEIS and those receiving a copy of the FEIS.

 Caltrans has an environmental quality control program under NEPA Assignment.
 An important aspect to the quality control program is the addition of a NEPA Quality Control Review.
 The purpose of this review component is to ensure that the environmental document complies with FHWA policies and guidance and the requirements of all applicable federal laws, executive orders, and regulations.
-The text below summarizes each of the quality control reviews that must take place.
-For additional information regarding, the quality control program, please see SER, Volume 1, Chapter 38, Quality Control Program for full details.
+For additional information regarding, the quality control program, please see the Integrated Quality Control/Quality Assurance Review Procedures section of Chapter 38.

 The FEIS must be made available to the following: